trxdave/cycleshop/README.md

 - **Product Categories**: Products are categorized into Road Bikes, Mountain Bikes, Electric Bikes, Kids Bikes, Clothing, and Accessories.

-- **Shopping Cart**: Add items to a cart (toast notification) and track them throughout the session.
+- **Shopping Cart**: Add items to a cart and track them throughout the session.

 - **User Authentication**: Users can register, log in, and manage their accounts.